deksden/npm-module-boilerplate/README.md

 * code style changed to `standard` via `eslint-config-standard` instead of AirBnB-style.
 * `babel-plugin-exports` configured to automatically add `.default`
 * minor bumps of package versions
+* `release-it` used to perform release: expect to have GITHUB_TOKEN in env

 ## Description